Joseph Chamberlain: Third failed attempt at Anglo-German alliance: 1900–02

 The ailing Salisbury resigned as Foreign Secretary at the conclusion of the 1900 election, under pressure from Balfour and Queen Victoria.
 He was succeeded in that role by the relatively inexperienced Lord Lansdowne, but Chamberlain seized the initiative in British foreign affairs.
 His first goal was, yet again, to formulate an agreement with Germany.

-On 16 January 1901, Chamberlain and Devonshire made it known to Baron Hermann von Eckardstein that Britain still planned to join the Triple Alliance.
+On 16 January 1901, Chamberlain and Spencer Cavendish, 8th Duke of Devonshire made it known to Baron Hermann von Eckardstein that Britain still planned to join the Triple Alliance.
 The news was received with some satisfaction in Berlin, although von Bülow continued to exercise caution.
 The Kaiser urged a positive response, but von Bülow wished to delay negotiations until Britain was made vulnerable by the ongoing war in South Africa.
 On 18 March, Eckardstein asked Chamberlain to resume negotiations, but he was unwilling to commit himself following von Bülow's 1899 rebuke.
 Instead, Eckardstein negotiated directly with the Foreign Secretary, Landsdowne, and Chamberlain was sidelined.
 A five-year Anglo-German defensive alliance was presented, to be ratified by Parliament and the Reichstag.
 When Lansdowne prevaricated, von Hatzfeldt presented a demanding invitation for Britain to join the Triple Alliance, committed to the defence of Austria-Hungary.
 Salisbury decided decisively against entering as a junior partner.

 On 25 October 1901, as part of a defense of British Army tactics in South Africa, Chamberlain made a favorable comparison to the conduct of troops in the Franco-Prussian War, a statement directed at Germany.
 Despite outrage in the German press and von Bülow's demand for an apology, Chamberlain was unrepentant.
-This public dispute finally ended Chamberlain's hopes of an Anglo-German alliance, but Chamberlain's popularity in Britain soared, with the Times commenting, "Mr. Chamberlain... is at this moment the most popular and trusted man in England."
+This public dispute finally ended Chamberlain's hopes of an Anglo-German alliance, but Chamberlain's popularity in Britain soared, with The Times commenting, "Mr. Chamberlain... is at this moment the most popular and trusted man in England."
 Still seeking an end to "splendid isolation," Chamberlain sought to escalate negotiations with French Ambassador Paul Cambon (begun in March 1901 to settle colonial differences), though neither Lansdowne nor Cambon moved as quickly as Chamberlain would have liked.
 In February 1902, at a banquet at Marlborough House held by King Edward VII, Chamberlain and Cambon resumed their negotiations, with Eckardstein reputedly listening to their conversation and only successfully managing to comprehend the words "Morocco" and "Egypt".
 Chamberlain had contributed to making possible the Anglo-French Entente Cordiale that would occur in 1904.

 Conclusion of the Boer War: 1900–02

-Despite Chamberlain's and popular belief throughout the general election campaign, the Boers had not been subdued, and the "guerilla business" Chamberlain referenced persisted through May 1902.
-As the war dragged on, Chamberlain was caught between Unionists demanding a more effective military policy and many Liberals denouncing the conduct of the war.
+Despite Chamberlain's and popular belief throughout the general election campaign, the Boers had not been subdued, and the "guerrilla business" to which Chamberlain referred persisted through May 1902.
+As the war dragged on Chamberlain was caught between Unionists demanding a more effective military policy and many Liberals denouncing the conduct of the war.